redhat-gpst/homebrew-openshift/README.md

 # Homebrew for Red Hat OpenShift

-Formulae used to deploy command-line utilities related to OpenShift
+Formulae used to deploy command-line utilities related to OpenShift on Mac, these are not Linux compatible.

 ## How do I install these formulae?